tbhayward/clas_analysis_code/README.md

 repository for various analysis codes (EventBuilder, fitters, etc.) used for analyzing CLAS12 data at Jefferson Lab.
 Primarily SIDIS focused.

+A directory with myClara installation (with my coatjava extensions already in the correct directory), the clasQA and the below example scripts can be found on ifarm at
+> /work/clas12/thayward/analysis_tools/

 Timothy Hayward's
 [Thesis](https://www.jlab.org/Hall-B/general/thesis/THayward_thesis.pdf )